10 Best Beaches in Maui to See on Your First Visit

 5. Maalaea Beach

-Overlooking the beautiful Maalaea Bay, this long beach is never crowded.
+Overlooking the beautiful Maalaea Bay, this long beach is hardly ever crowded.
 Park at the Kealia Coastal Boardwalk and walk the wooden path through the wildlife refuge before cutting down to the ocean.
-Due to limited parking, you’ll only be sharing the beach with a small group of others.

 Maalaea Beach Hawaii